 \subsection{Lifting the $k$-spaghetton map}

 Let $k \in \N^*$ be given and consider on $\R^3$ an arbitrary lifting ${\rm U}_k$ of the spaghetton map $\Spagk$, that is a map $\rU^k : \R^3 \to SU(2)\simeq \S^3$ such that $\Pi \circ \rU^k=\Spagk$.
-Although the relationship between $\rU^k$ and $\Spagk$ has a genuine nonlocal nature, as suggestion by the relation \eqref{laplace}, the peculiar geometry of the spaghetton map allows to recover some locality.
-This is expressed in the next lower bound.
+Although the relationship between $\rU^k$ and $\Spagk$ has a genuine nonlocal nature, as suggested by relation \eqref{laplace}, the peculiar geometry of the Spaghetton map allows to recover some locality, as expressed in the following lower bound: